heffenauer/Overview-of-University-App-Project-Rapid-Repair/README.md

 * Input field for the desired time for the service to be completed
 * Input field for any special requests users might have

-### 4.3.2 Service List Page
+### 4.3.2 Servicemen List Page
-Once a user has selected a service they are intrested in they shall be redirected to the Serviceman List Page.
+Once a user has selected a service they are intrested in they shall be redirected to the Servicemen List Page.
 The Servicemen List Page will provide a list of all Servicemen that can be selected for the service.
 Once this process has been completed a pop-up will show up stating the service was successfuly booked and the user will be redirected back to his Profile Page where he can view his booking information.